 6. When Should I Refinance Student Loans (or Not)?

-As the chart above indicates, sometimes it’s good to refinance a student loan.
+As I have already mentioned, sometimes it’s good to refinance a student loan.
 When you graduate from college and you’ve built an excellent credit score, then you stand a chance of getting a lower interest rate that can save you thousands of dollars on your overall loan amount.

 Things to take into consideration before refinancing: